ACMayer/credit-risk-classification/report-template.md

 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

+# Answer:
+The purpose of this particular anaylsis was to design a machine learning model that would be able to predict the odds of a loan being either healthy or high risk based on a multitude of factors relating to loans including but not limited to: Loan size, interest rate, borrows income and total debt.
+In this specific dataset that was being analysed the loan status, which was the target variable, was binary whereby healthy loans and highrisk loans where classed by either a 0/1 respectively.
+There are different stages involved in the machine learning process, it started off with data loading where the csv is loading into a Pandas DataFrame, then the data gets examined and the types of each column was checked.
+The data was then split  into the labels (y-variable) and the features (x-variables).
+The data was then split into test and training sets.
+A logisitc regression model was trained using the training data.
+The model made predictions on the testing set and then  a confusion matrix and classfication report was produced to evaluate the model.
+The main machine learning process used in this anaylsis was a logistic regression model.
+A logigstic regression model can usually assist with predictions on classifying binary data.

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.